|Search Database||Contact Us|

 The BASIS program has grown steadily to serve thousands of elementary students each year, and receives glowing reviews from volunteers, teachers, and elementary students alike.

-Volunteers enjoy the experience of communicating science concepts to youngsters, teachers appreciate content support and new activity ideas, and students get inspired by diverse representatives of exciting science fields.
+Volunteers enjoy the experience of communicating science concepts to youngsters, teachers appreciate content support and new activity ideas, and students are inspired by diverse representatives of exciting science fields.